Donrwalsh/rpg-planet/notes/notes.md

 ### 9/26/25

+**Current Tasks**:

+- [ ] Learn more about the physics engine
+  - [ ] An apparent next task would be to create **Field** where the NPC is an `EngineObject` but the floor is part of the level.
+The single NPC's behavior is based on the environment around it.
+Feet need to be on the ground to move forward and movement stops when there is something attackable within melee (touch range to start, think super basic starter NPC).
+Consider adding the scroll element to end the game.

 Spent some time yesterday learning about physics.
 Now I'm going to work on the **Field** concept.

 One thing that's been on my mind as I work on this is the game's camera.
 I'm working with a static camera for now, but the vision that I'm working off of has a side-scrolling camera that is under control by the player so they can work with a much larger level and move from one side to the other.
 Gestures to move the camera?
 Not sure how it'd work on desktop...

+The plan is to establish a basic NPC class with this task.
+So not going to be considering bells and whistles RE: stats.
+Just going to focus on movement and core behavior right now.

+`LJS.mousePos` is not globally available as you might think. `npc.js` reports it as `vec2(0, 0)` unless it's passed in from `game.js`.
+Curious.
+Anyway, now that the mouse position is being read correctly, I have it so that wherever you click on the screen a blue box appears.
+Dope.
+Now let's get gravity to act on them.

+Ok, so getting gravity to act on the blue squares is no issue.
+Getting the tileset to behave appropriately with gravity is causing me trouble.
+The minimal way that the tileset is generated seems to be causing troubles with me wanting my x-index to start at -20.
+Oh well, I'm going to just stick with the 0,0 origin for now so I don't waste any more time with this when I don't even have a solid concept of how I want screen positioning to behave.

+Blue boxes appear wherever I click and accelerate up to max speed and then proceed as such until they inevitably fall off the left edge.
+Nice.